 - Rinse all containers 3 times with appropriate solvents to ventilated area remove all chemicals.
 Allow to dry in hood or well- - Puncture metal containers on bottom, discard caps.
-Deface the original label and note "Trash-washed 3X" - housekeeping Clean bottles and drums will be disposed of as trash by - Dispose of wash solvents in appropriately labeled waste contaminated with radioactive material Definition: Any waste that contains or is
+Deface the original label and note "Trash-washed 3X" - Clean bottles and drums will be disposed of as trash by - Dispose of wash solvents in appropriately labeled waste contaminated with radioactive material Definition: Any waste that contains or is

-CB-containing Lamp Ballast Batteries, Used Pesticides, Mercury thermostats,
+Batteries, Used Pesticides, Mercury thermostats, -containing Lamp Ballast